 Club Updated News

-NASA NIGHT SKY NOTES FOR APRIL 2020
+NASA NIGHT SKY NOTES FOR JUNE 2020

-NASA NIGHT SKY NOTES FOR MARCH 2020
+NASA NIGHT SKY NOTES FOR MAY 2020

 Ever want to mix in some science with your stargazing, but not sure where to start?
 NASA hosts a galaxy of citizen science programs that you can join!
 You’ll find programs perfect for dedicated astronomers and novices alike, from reporting aurora, creating amazing images from real NASA data, searching for asteroids, and scouring data from NASA missions from the comfort of your home.
 If you can’t get to your favorite stargazing spot, then NASA’s suite of citizen science programs may be just the thing for you.

 Jupiter shines brightly in the morning sky this spring.
 If you’d rather catch up on sleep, or if your local weather isn’t cooperating, all you need is a space telescope - preferably one in orbit around Jupiter!
 Download raw images straight from the Juno mission, and even process and submit your favorites, on the JunoCam website!
 You may have seen some incredible images from Juno in the news, but did you know that these images were created by enthusiasts like yourself?
 Go to their website and download some sample images to start your image processing journey.
 Who knows where it will take you?
 Get started at bit.ly/nasajunocam